Calosis/PAT-Grade-10-South-Africa/README.md

 **Built using Delphi 10.3**

 *Feel free to take insparation or code to use in your own PAT.
-This defently is'nt my best work, so feel free to improve on it*
+This defently is'nt my best work, so feel free to improve on it.*